 Finasteride is another trusted FDA-approved treatment for managing hair loss.
 It’s typically used to treat androgenetic alopecia or anagen hair loss, the clinical terms for male pattern baldness.

-This medication gets the job done by blocking dihydrotestosterone (DHT), a hormone that affects the hair follicle and causes pattern baldness.
+This medication gets the job done by blocking dihydrotestosterone (DHT), a hormone that affects the hair follicle and causes male pattern baldness.
 Some men have more DHT, thanks to genetics.

 Finasteride isn’t usually used to treat telogen effluvium because excess DHT is genetic, not stress-related.
 But it can be worth looking into if you think what you’re experiencing could actually be male pattern hair loss.

+Finasteride tablets are a prescription-only medication.
 There’s also an over-the-counter topical version.
-And you might consider combining the two FDA-approved hair loss treatments with our topical finasteride & minoxidil spray.
+And you might consider combining the two FDA-approved hair loss treatments with our topical finasteride and minoxidil spray.

 As you wait for new hair to grow, keep your current hair (and scalp) as healthy as possible.

-High-quality haircare products can address hair thinning and reduce the appearance of hair shedding.
+High-quality hair care products can address hair thinning and reduce the appearance of hair shedding.

 For example: